ocwc/oeweek2022/README.md

 ## Development

-Branches, pull-requests, releases, etc.: according to [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/)
+Branches, pull-requests, releases, etc.: according to [git-flow](http://danielkummer.github.io/git-flow-cheatsheet/) but ...

+... in order to allow better overview for current and future contributors, we'd like to conclude features with pull-requests, i.e. instead of `git flow feature finish MYFEATURE` do following:

+1. `git flow feature publish MYFEATURE`
+2. go to GitLab/GitHub and open pull-request from your feature branch to `develop`
+3. review + adjustments
+4. merge + delete branch after merge

 ### Git hooks